COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - Why doesn’t the NBOME re-mediate failures?

-- COMLEX-USA (Comprehensive Osteopathic Medical Licensing Examination of the United States) series is a national standardized licensure examination for the practice of osteopathic medicine.
+- COMLEX-USA is a national standardized licensure examination for the practice of osteopathic medicine.
 It is an independent assessment of osteopathic medical knowledge, knowledge fluency, clinical skills and other competencies essential for practice as an osteopathic generalist physician and, as such, does not provide recommendations for remediation.
 The NBOME is a national testing organization independent of specific osteopathic medical school curriculum and we encourage all students to reach out to their school for assistance in the remediation process.

 - When will I receive my examination scores?